 The Online Wave Lottery:

 Thousands of people enter the online Wave lottery per month.
-You have about a 3-4% chance of being one of the lucky 10 people who get selected.
+It is an extremely small chance that you will be selected.
 You can apply for the online wave lottery 4 months in advance, and have the whole month to apply.
 There is a non-refundable application fee of $5 (which adds up when you keep applying month over month) and if you win, the permit costs $7.
 You are able to select 3 date options on your permit application, and they show you how many applicants have already applied for each date of the month.
 The best strategy here is to wait until the last day of the month, and then look at the chart to apply for the dates that have the least amount of applicants.
 They notify you on the 1st day of the next month with your outcome.
 There is also an option to click to “check the calendar” for any cancellations to snag a permit, however it is SUPER rare that that happens.

 My friend and I each applied for the online wave lottery every month for about 2 years, and never got it.
 This is common, and can be very frustrating.
 Thankfully, there is another, more promising option:

 The Walk-In Wave Permit Lottery